The Cringiest Part of Chris Pratt’s Very Cringey Ode to His Wife

 He’s become known as “the worst Chris.”
-Over the years, Chris Pratt has come under fire for attending a church with an anti-LGBT stance, as well as his unexpected divorce from Anna Faris and his political views — he follows several conservative commentators on social media, and he said, during the aftermath of Trump’s election, that he doesn’t “feel represented by either side” in politics and bemoaned the “common ground out there that’s missed because we focus on the things that separate us.”
+Over the years, Chris Pratt has come under fire for attending a church with an anti-LGBTQ stance, as well as for his unexpected divorce from Anna Faris and his political views—he follows several conservative commentators on social media, and he said, during the aftermath of President Donald Trump’s election, that he doesn’t “feel represented by either side” in politics and bemoaned the “common ground out there that’s missed because we focus on the things that separate us.”

 This might seem innocuous.
 People celebrate healthy babies all the time!
 But Pratt has another child with his ex-wife, Anna Faris.
-Jack Pratt, now 9, was born nine weeks early, spent a month in the neonatal intensive care unit (NICU), and underwent several surgeries.
+Jack Pratt, now 9, was born nine weeks early, spent a month in the neonatal intensive care unit, and underwent several surgeries.

 “On our fourth day in the NICU, the pediatric neurosurgeon sat Chris and me down to tell us that Jack had some severe brain bleeding and there was a chance that he could be developmentally disabled,” Faris wrote in her memoir, Unqualified.
 Chris has called receiving the news “devastating.”